The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

 The von Mises distribution is a probability distribution on the circle $S^1$ whose density function is given by

 where $I_0(\cdot)$ is the Bessel function and $\kappa$ plays a role similar to the inverse of the covariance in a Gaussian distribution.
 We can also define a mixture of two von Mises distributions, \revisedtext{that is}, $p(g) = \frac{1}{2}p(g|\mu_1, \kappa_1) + \frac{1}{2}p(g|\mu_2, \kappa_2)$.
 Our analysis in Fig.~\ref{fig:von_mise} shows that harmonic exponential distributions have a smaller $D_{KL}$ across a range of situations.
 When both approaches use few parameters, the harmonic exponential distribution does a better job of representing the underlying \revisedtext{density}.
 Increasing the number of parameters improves the fidelity of both approaches; however, the harmonic exponential distribution maintains its advantage in terms of $D_{KL}$.

-We can also use the $\kappa$ parameter to show the ``low-pass filter'' effect of taking the FFT.
-As $\kappa$ increases, the distribution includes more high-frequency components, and $D_{KL}$ increases, but as Fig.~\ref{fig:von_mise} shows, the histogram approach performs even worse.
+The parameter \(\kappa\) illustrates the ``low-pass filter'' effect of the FFT: as \(\kappa\) increases, the distribution gains high-frequency components, leading to a rise in \(D_{KL}\), though, as Fig.~\ref{fig:von_mise} shows, the histogram approach performs worse.
+If the underlying density were discontinuous, like a sum of Haar wavelets, the histogram approach might outperform the HEF in terms of $D_{KL}$.
+However, since many robotics problems involve smoothly varying functions, the HEF is better suited to handle continuous densities, as shown in this paper.

-Another benefit of the HEF is its expressivity in capturing \revisedtext{diverse} distributions, such as the banana shape distribution first presented by Thurn \emph{et al.} \revisedtext{\cite[Chapter 5]{thrun2005probrob}}.
+Another benefit of the HEF is its expressivity in capturing \revisedtext{diverse} distributions, such as the banana shape distribution presented by Thurn \emph{et al.} \revisedtext{\cite[Chapter 5]{thrun2005probrob}}.
 This distribution appears when the uncertainty in the heading of an agent increases due to the accumulation of error during multiple prediction steps.
-Unimodal approaches such as the EKF fail to capture this distribution as it can only model the uncertainty using error ellipses, which is inconsistent with the \revisedtext{density} of the banana distribution, \revisedtext{as shown in Fig.~\ref{fig:banana_2}}.
+The standard EKF fails to capture this distribution, as it models uncertainty with error ellipses, which is inconsistent with the density of the banana distribution.
+Long \emph{et al.} \cite{long2012banana} showed that a Gaussian density on the Lie algebra can effectively represent the banana distribution, as shown in Fig.~\ref{fig:banana_2}.
+However, a Gaussian density in the Lie algebra can only model unimodal distributions.